-Hierarchical intelligent control for the electronic Buck power converter using a newly developed small-signal model of the pulse width modulation (PWM) switching is introduced in this paper.
-The hierarchical intelligent control uses the GA-based tuning of the fuzzy-PID controller to counteract the existence and effect of high-amplitude disturbances.
-The simulation results show that the presented control method, which is used upon the new PWM small-signal model, succeeds in minimizing the effect of noise even when noise is of several folds higher than the Buck-generated output signal.
-Future work will investigate the implementation of the introduced intelligent control method upon other important power-electronic converter systems such as the Boost converter, Buck-Boost converter, and the C'uk converter.
+Hierarchical intelligent regulation for the electronic Buck power converter using a newly developed small-signal model of the pulse width modulation switching is introduced in this article.
+The hierarchical intelligent control uses the GA-based tuning of the fuzzy-PID controller to counteract the existence and effect of high-amplitude noise.
+The simulation results show that the presented control method, which is utilized using the new PWM small-signal model, succeeds in minimizing the effect of noise even when noise is of several levels higher than the Buck-generated output signal.